Can you help someone who lives in another area?

 What is the best test to start with?

 If you tested elsewhere, that’s OK, each company has its strengths.
-You can get into a few databases for free right now with your raw DNA file from your testing company: GEDmatch.com, MyHeritage, FamilyTreeDNA.
+You can get into a few databases for free with your raw DNA file from your testing company: GEDmatch.com, MyHeritage, FamilyTreeDNA.

 What is your rate?